10. Working with Projections¶

 or defining a list of appropriate datum transformations to use as defaults when loading a layer to a project or reprojecting a layer.

 Provide the Destination CRS in the same way.

-Find your preferred transformation, select it and click OK.
+Find your preferred transformation and select it

 Datum transformations set in the tab will be inherited by all new QGIS projects created on the system.
 Additionally, a particular project may have its own specific set of transformations specified via the CRS tab of the Project properties dialog ( ).
 These settings apply to the current project only.